ngutorov/RunLoop-GCD/README.md

 # CF RunLoop  VS  GCD

-## Access Main Thread like a Boss! :sunglasses:
+## Access the Main Thread like a Boss! :sunglasses:

 Demo app you can play with and see the difference between using GCD dispatch_async approach versus CF RunLoop block execution on a Main Thread.